 The Bus Came Back: Despite having moved back to the city as planned at the end of the original game, Yu returns to Inaba during the Golden Week break to investigate the P-1 Grand Prix with the rest of his friends.
 He even puts back on his old Yasogami High uniform for investigating inside the Midnight Channel.

 Button Mashing: Borrowed from BlazBlue: Continuum Shift, rapidly hitting the A button will execute a basic character-specific combo ending in a super if you have the meter for it.
-You also need to keep tapping both attack buttons after a successful All-Out Attack for more hits and damage, and you need to do at least 15 hits this way before the finisher for the knockback finisher to slam the enemy into a wall for additional combo opportunities instead of just knocking them back.
+You also need to keep tapping both attack buttons after a successful All-Out Attack for more hits and damage, and you need to do at least 15 hits (17 hits in Ultimax) this way for the knockback finisher to slam the enemy into a wall for additional combo opportunities instead of just knocking them back.

 Many of the characters' attacks and win poses are call backs to their original games.